-Today the pendulum has swing to the opposite extreme.
+Today the pendulum has swung to the opposite extreme.
 Whatever is old, is out.
 Whatever is new, is in.
-But a mere swing of the pendulum, while it involves plenty of hovelty, falls far short of aggiornamento.
-For aggiornamento is not some simple-minded rejection of all that is old and some breezy acceptance of everything new.
+But a mere swing of the pendulum, while it involves plenty of novelty, falls far short of Man aggiornamento.
+For aggiornamento is not some simple-minded rejection of all that is old and some breetzy acceptance of everything new.
 Rather it is a disengagement from a culture that no longer exists and an involvement in a distinct culture that has replaced it.
 Christians have been depicted as utterly other-worldly, as idly standing about awaiting the second coming of Christ without any interest or concern or commitment for the things of this life of ours on earth.
-But the fact of the matter is that the ancient Church went about transforming Greek and Roman culture, that the medieval Church was a principal agent in the formation of medieval culture, that the Renaissance Church was scandalously involved in Renaissance culture.
-If the modern Church had stood aloof from the modern world, the fact is not too hard to explain.
-On the one hand, the Church's involvement in classicist culture was an involvement in a very limited view that totally underestimated the possibilities of cultural change and so precluded advertence to the need for adaptation and zeal to effect it.
-On the other hand, modern culture with its many excellences and its unprecedented achievements none the less is not just a realm of sweetness and light.
-The suffering, the sins, the crimes, the destructive power, the sustained blindness of the twentieth century have disconhanted as with progress and made as suspicious of development and advance.
+But the fact of the matter is that the ancient (fur) Church went about transforming Greek and Roman culture, that the ware medieval Ward Church was a principal agent in the formation of medieval culture, that the Renaissance Church was scandalously involved in Renaissance culture.
+If the modern While Church has stood aloof from the modern world, the fact is not too hard to explain.

+On the one hand, the Church's involvement in classicist culture was an in involvement in a very limited view that totally underestimated the possibilities of cultural change and so for adaptation precluded advertence to the need and zeal to effect it.

+On the other hand, wit modern culture with its many excellences and its unprecedented achievements none the less is not just a realm of sweetness and light.
+The suffering, the destructive power, the sins, the crimes, the sustained blindness of the twentieth century have disenchanted us with progress and made us suspicious of development and advance.
 Aggiornamento is not desertion of the past but only a discerning and discriminating disengagement from its limitations.
-Aggiornamento is not just acceptance of the present; it is acknowledgement of its evils as well as of its good; and, as acknowledgement alone is not emough, it also is, by the power of the cross, that meeting of evil with good that transforms evil into good.
+Aggiornamento is not just acceptance of the present; it is acknowledgement of its evils as well as of its good; and, as acknowledgement alone is not enough, it also is, by the power of the cross, that meeting of evil with good that transforms evil into good.